TheMasterR/osmand-strava-heatmap/readme.md

 ## Installation

+Until I get to publish on the app store, you can install manually the extenssion by downloading [osmand-strava-heatmap.crx][6]

 Available as a [Firefox Add-On][3] or [Chrome extension][4].
 The Chrome extension should also work in Microsoft Edge and other Chromium based browsers.